JessMair/What-an-Adventure/README.md

 - [Time](https://docs.python.org/3/library/time.html) Enables the a delay of a few seconds before presenting the options to the player to make their selection after the scenario has been set.

 # Testing

-[]

 # Future Features

+Due to time constraints, I was not able to explore all the features that I had wanted to include.
 There is plentiful scope for how this game can be expanded in the future.
 Aside the obvious option of adding more scenarios and thus exanding the game; I would potentially want to create a fork in the game leading to multiple paths, of which most eventually lead to the player losing.
-This would make the game more challenging to win as it would take the player longerto discover where they went wrong.
+This would make the game more challenging to win as it would take the player longer to discover where they went wrong.
-Additionally I would like to add some more features to the game, such as
+Additionally I would like to add some more scope to the functionality of the game, by allowing the player to pick up an object along the way.
+Another feature I would be interested in adding would be giving the player a success score, depending on how far they made it through the game.

-## Validator
+# Validator

 <img src="images/pep8validator.png" alt="PEP8 Validation">

 I ran the code for the application through the PEP8 validator to ensure that it was free of bugs and will run smoothly once deployed.
 The code is completely free of any issues.

 # Version Control